NotIndex

 Before your surgery

-The goal of this information is to help you and your family understand what to expect while you’re in the hospital.
+The goal of this information is to help you and your family or support person understand what to expect while you’re in the hospital waiting for surgery.
 Your care is based on your needs.

-Have your family bring a list of all the medicines you take at home.
+Have your family or support person bring a list of all the medicines you usually take.
 You don’t have to bring your own medicine to take while you’re in the hospital.
 Your healthcare team will give you the medicines you take.

-Have your family bring the following items to the hospital:
+Have your family or support person bring the following items to the hospital:

 • a comb or brush